BobDempsey/node-ts-express-template/plan.md

 ## Misc

-- http status codes for errors and responses?
+- do we need http status codes for http errors and responses?
 - don't forget to close anything you've opened before exiting (dev server, localhost, db connections, etc.)
+- before completing a feature, ensure all tests pass and coverage is maintained, ensure build succeeds, ensure npm run dev succeeds (don't forget to close the server after testing)
 ## Updating Routes

 When adding new routes, don't forget these steps: